mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 ## Chapter 5

-The city was carved from the body of an old mountain, curled upward as if the land itself was an ocean wave.
-Massive veins of white marble meandered between gray, banded rock, and striped through the roads and walls like an unmoving spectre casting shadows through time.
-Every building faced proudly toward Ara, carefully reflecting every glint of orange and red and infrared.
-High upon the mountain within the largest vein of marble sat the senate, with its crown, a the gilded halo of the Palinian circle.
-I imagined being one of the people that carved out their piece of the mountain to call home. _It must have taken ages_.
+The city was carved from the body of an old mountain, with massive veins of white marble meandering between the gray, banded rock.
+Every path and every building, once hidden beneath the ground, now faced proudly toward the orange and red and infrared of Ara's light.
+High upon the mountain's crest was the Senate carved from the largest vein of marble and marked by a glimmering brass crown: the circle of Palinan, a symbol of the land that all people called home.
+I imagined being one of the settlers here, washing and chipping away at a small piece of rock to call home.
+I didn't know much about Shaki then, but I did know that I preferred the soft luxury of grass and kelp to the hard vanity of marble.

 "Been a while, has it?"
 Fajro said once we got off.